trueos/trueos-docs/trueos-handbook/luminaconfig.rst

 Desktop Session Options
 =======================

-The "Desktop Sessions Options" menu, seen in :numref:`Figure %s: Lumina Desktop Configuration <lumina3d>` is used to configure which applications automatically start when you login to Lumina, default applications and file types, and keyboard shortcuts.
+:guilabel:`Desktop Sessions Options`, seen in :numref:`Figure %s <lumina3d>`, are used to configure which applications automatically start upon logging in to |lumina|, the default applications and file types, and keyboard shortcuts.

-Click "Default Applications for File Type" to see the "Basic Settings" tab, shown in :numref:`Figure %s: Lumina Default Applications - Basic <lumina24a>` .
+Click :guilabel:`Default Applications for File Type` to view the :guilabel:`Basic Settings` tab, shown in :numref:`Figure %s <lumina24a>`.
 This tab can be used to configure default applications.

 .. _lumina24a:

 .. figure:: images/lumina24a.png
    :scale: 100%

+   Lumina Default Applications - Basic

-You can configure the default web browser, email client, file manager, and virtual terminal.
-Simply click the application you wish to change, and a new window will appear allowing you to select a new default application.
-If you wish to go back to the default application, click the current application's name, then click "Restore Defaults".
+The default web browser, email client, file manager,and virtual terminal are all configurable.
+Click the desired application, and a new window will appear, allowing a new default application to be chosen.
+To return to the default application, click the current application's name, then :guilabel:`Restore Defaults`.

 .. note:: Some applications, such as web browsers, keep their own internal lists of default applications for opening particular types of files.
-If you set that application to use the :command:`lumina-open` or :command:`xdg-open` utilities, it will use the default applications that are set here so there is only a single list of default applications for the system.
+These applications, when configured to use the :command:`lumina-open` or :command:`xdg-open` utilities, will refer back to the default applications set in :guilabel:`Default Applications for File Type`.

-The "Advanced" tab allows you to configure the default application used for particular file types, as seen in
+The :guilabel:`Advanced` tab allows for configuring the default application used for particular file types, as seen in :numref:`Figure %s <lumina7e>`.
-:numref:`Figure %s: Lumina Default Applications - Advanced <lumina7e>`.

 .. _lumina7e:

 .. figure:: images/lumina7e.png
    :scale: 100%

+   Lumina Default Applications - Advanced

-To add an application, select the file type and specific group and either click "Set App", which will open a drop-down menu of common applications, or "Set Binary", which will open a file browser so to browse to the application path.
-Alternately, selecting only a file type and then clicking "Set App" or "Set Binary" will register your application for all the groups within the selected type.
-Selecting "Clear" will remove the default application from the associated file type or group.
+To add an application, select the file type and specific group and either click :guilabel:`Set App`, which will open a drop-down menu of common applications, or :guilabel:`Set Binary`, which will open a file browser for navigating the application path.
+Alternately, selecting only a file type and clicking :guilabel:`Set App` or :guilabel:`Set Binary` will register the application for all the groups within the selected type.
+Selecting :guilabel:`Clear` will remove the default application from the associated file type or group.

-The "Keyboard Shortcuts" option, shown in :numref:`Figure %s: Lumina Keyboard Shortcuts - Basic <lumina8c>`, is used to configure various keyboard shortcuts for system or window tasks.
+:guilabel:`Keyboard Shortcuts`, shown in :numref:`Figure %s <lumina8c>`, is used to configure various keyboard shortcuts for system or window tasks.
 Most of these options relate to window and workspace management, such as moving windows between workspaces, but there are also options for changing the system audio volume or screen brightness.

 .. _lumina8c:

 .. figure:: images/lumina8c.png
    :scale: 100%

+   Lumina Keyboard Shortcuts - Basic

-To create a shortcut, click the desired entry, then "Change Shortcut", then the key combination you wish to set.
-Be aware that any entry with an already defined shortcut showing in the "Keyboard Shortcut" column can **not** be assigned to another action.
-To free a shortcut for reuse, highlight the shortcut, click "Clear Shortcut", then "Save Changes".
+To create a shortcut, click the desired entry, then :guilabel:`Change Shortcut`, and define the desired key combination.
+Any entry with an already defined shortcut showing in the :guilabel:`Keyboard Shortcut` column can **not** be assigned to another action.
+To free a shortcut for reuse, highlight the shortcut, click :guilabel:`Clear Shortcut`, then :guilabel:`Save Changes`.
 A new shortcut can now be created.

-Click "Advanced Editor", seen in :numref:`Figure %s Lumina Keyboard Shortcuts - Advanced <lumina30>`, to manually adjust or create all keyboard shortcuts.
-By default, syntax codes are shown in their own display area, but this can be hidden by unchecking "View Syntax Codes".
+Click :guilabel:`Advanced Editor`, seen in :numref:`Figure %s <lumina30>`,
+to manually adjust or create all keyboard shortcuts.
+By default, syntax codes are shown in their own display area, but this can be hidden by unchecking :guilabel:`View Syntax Codes`.

 .. _lumina30:

 .. figure:: images/lumina30.png
    :scale: 100%

+   Lumina Keyboard Shortcuts - Advanced

-The "Startup Services and Applications" option, displayed in :numref:`Figure %s: Lumina Startup Services <lumina6e>`, provides adjustment options for what is automatically started when logging into Lumina.
+:guilabel:`Startup Services and Applications`, displayed in :numref:`Figure %s <lumina6e>`, provides adjustment options for what is automatically started when logging into |lumina|.

 .. _lumina6e:

 .. figure:: images/lumina6e.png
    :scale: 100%

+   Lumina Startup Services

 To prevent an application from starting automatically, uncheck its box.
-To add an application to the auto-start configuration , click "Application" to select the application's name from a drop-down menu or click "Binary" or "File" to browse to the location of  the application or file to open.
-If you select a file name, Lumina will automatically open it in an application that is capable of reading the file type.
+To add an application to the auto-start configuration , click :guilabel:`Application` to select the application's name from a drop-down menu.
+Alternately, click :guilabel:`Binary` or :guilabel:`File` to browse to the location of the application or file to open.
+If a file name is chosen, |lumina| will automatically open it in an application that is capable of reading the file type.

 .. index:: menu panel